 Tuition rates are subject to change each academic year.
 Please read below for descriptions of recent and upcoming tuition increases.

-Students in this category who are either PhD candidates, in Post-Graduate Medical Education, are not subject to the out-of-province supplements, but will be subject to increases at the same rate as Quebec students.
+Students in this category who are either doctoral candidates (PhD) or in Post-Graduate Medical Education are not subject to the out-of-province supplements, but will be subject to increases at the same rate as Quebec students.

-Increases are based, in part, on comparisons with other universities of similar size, mission, and reputation to McGill.
-Updated tuition fee information is normally communicated via this web page early in the year.
+Increases are based, in part, on comparisons with other universities of similar size, mission, and caliber to McGill, and, in part, on the annual increase in the cost of delivering high-quality programs.
+Updated tuition fee information is usually communicated via this web page early in the year.

-The University is committed to allocating 30% of the net revenue derived from tuition increases to student aid, which is true of the increases outlined here.
+The University is committed to allocating 30% of the net revenue derived from tuition increases to student aid, which applies to the increases outlined here.
 McGill awarded more than $16.1 million in scholarships, bursaries and other forms of financial assistance to international students in 2016/17 (see International Student Funding for more information).